Willicious/SuperLemmixPlayer/Readme.txt

 replace the path to brcc32.exe with the correct path for your system.
 (I believe using GoRC.exe instead works, too.)

+From commit 21D0B58 onwards; the following use is made for branches:
+  backwards-compatible: Releases based on (mostly) old formats and NXP files.
+  new-formats: Releases that are working towards solely using the new formats.
+  master: Changes that need to be integrated into both of the other two branches.

-NOTE: LemResourceBuilder was last modified in V1.47n-D. If you had to recompile
+NOTE: LemResourceBuilder was last modified in 31E8175.
+If you had to recompile
       it, you'll need to do so again!